ItzhakRouach/guardPay/README.md

 **Copyright (c) 2026 Itzhak Rouach.
 All rights reserved.**

-This project is proprietary. [cite_start]While you are welcome to explore the code for educational purposes, copying, distributing, or using the unique calculation logic for commercial or private gain is strictly prohibited without explicit written permission from the author[cite: 1].
+This project is proprietary.While you are welcome to explore the code for educational purposes, copying, distributing, or using the unique calculation logic for commercial or private gain is strictly prohibited without explicit written permission from the author[cite: 1].

 ---